STHLabUOL/LTSforWASN/README.md

 This script requires no further configuration and can be executed as-is.
 No results are stored.
 The employed threshold for obtaining the ACS is configured elsewhere.

 ### 3.4 Evaluate
 Finally, the performance of ACS supported SRO estimation is evaluated in `iv_evaluate.m` using the test database.
-While this script generalyl requires no further configuration, you can choose to evaluate only the open-loop DXCP-PhaT SRO estimation in order to significantly reduce the execution time:
+While this script generally requires no further configuration, you can choose to evaluate only the open-loop DXCP-PhaT SRO estimation in order to significantly reduce the execution time:

 | Parameter | Description |
 | --- | --- |